Have you ever found yourself wondering how often to add wood chips to an electric smoker?

 How Often to Add Wood Chips — Our Advice

-Considering all of the above factors, let’s finally talk about how often to add wood chips to your electric smoker.
+Considering all the above factors, let’s finally talk about how often to add wood chips to your electric smoker.

 Firstly, consult your manual as to roughly know how long your particular model will smoke for with a full chip tray of wood, as this gives you a rough idea of how often to add them.